The diamond of coffee makers – De'Longhi Dinamica Plus

 Storage and Maintenance

 As I mentioned, this is a really big machine.
-It looks smart, so you it's for displaying on your countertop.
+It looks smart, so it's for displaying on your countertop.
 You’ll just need to make some room first.
 For the most part, it’ll maintain itself.
 When you do need to descale or change a filter, the screen will alert you.
 The hopper at the back could, in theory, store your beans in an airtight container; I didn’t find that they got warm whilst I was using the machine.
 However, to keep your beans at their freshest, try to fill the hopper with only as much as you need and store the rest of your bag in an airtight container in a cool, dark place.

 How does it rate online?

 This is a really popular option.
 Looking at customer reviews, this averaged around 4.8 stars across a number of platforms.
 People generally felt that it was good value, easy to use, and they enjoyed the range of settings.
-Customers who had the basic Dinamica model felt that the Plus warranted the extra money: the Plus has upgraded from a LCD screen to a touchscreen, has an app, has three user profiles, more pump pressure, can cater to taller cups, and has a pot function.
+Customers who had the basic Dinamica model felt that the Plus warranted the extra money: the Plus has upgraded from an LCD screen to a touchscreen, has an app, has three user profiles, more pump pressure, can cater to taller cups, and has a pot function.
 It also looks slicker too.

 The main issues customers had were with the three user profiles.
 Some would have liked more options.
-Also, some reviewers who used oily beans commented on the oil build up in the brew group.
-This wasn’t a universal observation, but is worth noting.
+Also, some reviewers who used oily beans commented on the oil build-up in the brew group.
+This wasn’t a universal observation but is worth noting.

 How does it rate online?

-Currently, our favorite bean to cup machine is the Philips 3200 Series Fully Automatic Espresso Machine.
-It has the same fully automatic, adjustable settings, and milk frothing features.
+Currently, our favorite bean-to-cup machine is the Philips 3200 Series Fully Automatic Espresso Machine.
+It has the same fully automatic, adjustable settings, and milk-frothing features.
 It’s easy to clean too.
 It’s nearly half the price of the Dinamica, but you can tell.
 There’s no screen and you don’t have as much support from the machine.
-The set up is much more complicated and it’s very limited in variety: there are only five different coffee options.
-It’s a good alternative if you want to save money, but you’ll have to be ready for a less luxurious user-experience.
+The setup is much more complicated and it’s very limited in variety: there are only five different coffee options.
+It’s a good alternative if you want to save money, but you’ll have to be ready for a less luxurious user experience.

 Should you buy it?